(A) Numbering and recording.

 (1) Unless required by law or by the circumstances of the claim, the claim shall be adjudicated without a formal hearing.

 (2) Disputed or contested claims shall be set for a formal (public) hearing on the question of allowance before the district hearing officers.
-A "disputed or contested claim," as used herein, is where the employer or the bureau of workers' compensation questions the validity of a claim for compensation or benefits.
-No claim shall be regarded as a contested or disputed claim requiring a formal (public) hearing, solely by reason of incomplete information unless every effort has been made to complete the record (see paragraph (F) of this rule).
+A "disputed or contested claim," as used herein, is where the employer or the claimant questions the decision of the bureau regarding a request for compensation or benefits.
+No claim shall be regarded as a contested or disputed claim requiring a formal (public) hearing, solely by reason of incomplete information unless every effort has been made to complete the record In the event the employer or claimant object to the decision of the bureau, such objection shall be made in writing with rationale and supporting evidence, as appropriate.

-(8) If the administrator or his or her designee is of the opinion that an emergency exists which requires an immediate hearing of a claim, he or she may request an emergency hearing.
+(5) If the administrator or his or her designee is of the opinion that an emergency exists which requires an immediate hearing of a claim, he or she may request an emergency hearing.
 "Emergency," as used herein, means a sudden, generally unexpected occurrence or set of circumstances demanding immediate action.
-Such request shall be made in accordance with the rule of the industrial commission on emergency hearings (rule 4121-3-30 of the Administrative Code).
+Such request shall be made in accordance with the rule of the industrial commission on emergency hearings as defined in rule 4121-3-30 of the Administrative Code .

 (E) Representation of claimants and employers before the bureau.
 Representation of claimants and employers before the bureau is a matter of individual free choice.
 The bureau does not require representation nor does it prohibit it.
 No one other than an attorney at law, authorized to practice in the state of Ohio, shall be permitted to represent claimants for a fee before the bureau.

-(1) If the bureau or the parties believe that clarification of issues will facilitate the processing of the claim, the claimant, employer, and/or their duly authorized representatives (see rule 4123-3-22 of the Administrative Code) shall be given an opportunity to be heard by the bureau (service office director, section director or their designee) on questions pertaining to the claim pending before the bureau.
+(F) If the bureau or the parties believe that clarification of issues will facilitate the processing of the claim, the claimant, employer, and their duly authorized representatives, as defined in rule 4123-3-22 of the Administrative Code, shall be given an opportunity to provide additional evidence on questions pertaining to the claim pending before the bureau.

-(4) The new evidence shall be made a part of the claim file to be considered by the bureau when the determination is made on the issue pending before the bureau.
+The evidence shall be made a part of the claim file to be considered by the bureau when the determination is made on the issue pending before the bureau.

 Promulgated Under: 119.03